envest/CancerDataScience/syllabus.md

 I am fully vaccinated and wear a mask while indoors in both my professional and private life.
 All students are required to wear a proper mask while in the classroom.
-Rutgers is continuing to update their recommendations (updates & official protocols).
+Rutgers continues to update their recommendations ([see here](https://coronavirus.rutgers.edu/)).
-We will abide by university guidelines and live by a classroom covenant to make smart choices and keep everybody healthy.
+We will abide by university guidelines and conduct ourselves by a classroom covenant to make smart choices and keep everybody healthy.

-_Classroom Covenant_: The COVID-19 pandemic has presented life-threatening challenges and continues to expose systemic inequalities across society.
+_Classroom Covenant_: The COVID-19 pandemic has presented life-threatening challenges and continues to expose systemic inequalities across our society.
 We will treat each other with compassion and respect in every way.
 We will cultivate a space where we care about each other and do our best to promote the mental and physical well-being of our neighbors.